henrysky/milkyway_plot/README.md

 plot_instance.imalpha = 0.85  # alpha value for the milkyway image
 plot_instance.s = 50.0  # make the scatter points bigger
 plot_instance.tight_layout = True # whether plt.tight_layout() will be run
+plot_instance.mw_annotation = True # whether use a milkyway background with annotation

 # Here is the mw_plot if you have an array to color the point
 # x and y must both carry astropy unit